deegree/deegree.github.io/pages/community.md

 If you find a bug, or have a great idea for a feature or enhancement, please do report it in the <a href="https://github.com/deegree/deegree3/issues">issue tracker</a>.

+**Note:** The issue tracker on GitHub is only meant to keep track of bugs, feature request and other things related to the development of deegree.
+Please ask your questions about the use of deegree on the deegree users mailing list instead.

 ### Community Support

 We recommend to use <a href="https://gis.stackexchange.com/questions/tagged/deegree">GIS stackexchange</a> for posting questions and looking for community support.
 Or post your inquiry to the deegree users mailing list.